"Do we have a holiday blog post ready?"

 "What are we publishing on November 1st?"

 If you're in charge of content for your organization (or part of an editorial team) and are tasked to keep the content engine running, then you'll get these questions from sales, customer support, and marketing.
 And if you don't have anything planned and are totally unprepared for these events, then your content engine will sputter and fail.
-Time for some better planning, dear Content Marketer.
+If you're wondering how often should a marketing plan be revisited, if you get to this stage of no preparation, it's time.

 It is crucial to plan ahead so you always have ideas at the ready.
 It's even better if you have finished and recyclable content pieces that can be published at a moment's notice.
 That's the purpose of this blog post: to walk you through a three-part process for planning out your content in advance of deadlines and sudden needs.